icemc/Worker-Email/README.md

 ![Contact Form](./image.png)

-Cloudflare worker is a free service and can be used to write lightweight scripts that can be used to enhance the functionality of your static websites.
+Cloudflare worker is a free service that can be used to run lightweight scripts in order to enhance the functionality of your static websites.
 For more information about Cloudflare Workers visit [https://workers.cloudflare.com/](https://workers.cloudflare.com/)

 [`index.js`](./index.js) is the content of the Workers script.